UBC-MDS/programming-in-python-for-data-science/chapters/en/module6.md

     Returns
     -------
     bool
-        Returns True if numbers is a multiple of 10 and False otherwise
+        Returns True if number is a multiple of 10 and False otherwise

     Raises
     ------